1939 • Germany

 I would strongly suggest you listening to You've Got to Be Carefully Taught, a 1949-song composed by Richard Rodgers, and lyrics Oscar Hammerstein II for South Pacific.

-Link to the song on Spotify, or listen here:
+Link to the song on YouTube, or listen here: